 The company's business activities, together with the factors likely to affect its future development, performance and position are set out in the directors' report.
 The directors' report describes the financial position of the company and its principal risks and uncertainties.

-Considering the impact, the COVID-19 global pandemic had on the playing of Gaelic games the directors recognise the potential significant and material impact on the future financial performance of the company.
-Following changes in the operating model and the resultant level of Reserves, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
+The directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
 Thus, they continue to adopt the going concern basis in preparing the annual financial statements.